Water Serpents II

-Water Serpents II, also referred to as Wasserschlangen II, is an oil painting made by Gustav Klimt in 1907.
+Water Serpents II, also referred to as Wasserschlangen II, is an oil painting made in 1907 by the Austrian artist Gustav Klimt.
 It is the follow-up painting to the earlier painting Water Serpents I. Like the first painting, Water Serpents II deals with the sensuality of women's bodies and same-sex relationships.
 The painting has a rich history.
 During World War II, it was stolen by the Nazis, and more recently, it has been the center of a controversy surrounding its record 2013 sale.
-As of December 2019, it is the 6th most expensive painting in the world and the most expensive work by Klimt to sell.
+As of March 2024, it is the 6th most expensive painting in the world and the most expensive work by Klimt to sell.

 Origins

 The painting is an oil on canvas.
 It was started by Klimt in 1904 and finished in either 1906 or 1907.
 It was originally commissioned for and owned by Jenny Steiner, the daughter of a Viennese industrialist.
 The painting was the last in a series of works, which include Moving Water (1898), Medicine (1901), Goldfish (1902), and Water Serpents I (1904), that all had water nymphs as the subjects of the painting.